 - Each student has a wastebasket and trash bags for their personal trash.
-When filled, the bag should be tied and placed in the larger trash bins in the common room. - Ball playing, stick hockey, etc. are not permitted inside the dorms. - Writing on room walls and doors is prohibited.
+When filled, the bag should be tied and placed in the larger trash bins in the common room. - Writing on room walls and doors is prohibited.
 Name tags should not be tampered with and should remain on the assigned door. - If/when damage occurs in a room, or building, the party at fault will be charged the necessary amount to have damages fixed.
-If the responsible person(s) cannot be identified, the damage fee will be charged to the occupants of the room or dorm. - During the December and March vacations, and shortly before graduation, dormitory rooms will be inspected for damage and property not belonging to the occupants. - At the end of the school year, students are expected to turn their room keys into their dorm parents and to leave their rooms in the same condition it was when they moved in.
+If the responsible person(s) cannot be identified, the damage fee will be charged to the occupants of the room or dorm. - During the December and March vacations, and shortly before graduation, dormitory rooms will be inspected for damage and property not belonging to the occupants. - At the end of the school year, students are expected to turn their room keys in to their dorm parents and to leave their rooms in the same condition it was when they moved in.
 Rooms not left in this condition are subject to a cleaning fine of up to \$250. - Personal locks on doors are not permitted.
 Each student is given a working key to his dorm room to safely secure his belongings in the room.
 It is the expectation that whenever the occupant exits the room, they close and lock the door behind them.
 If a key malfunctions, or goes missing, the student should report that to their dorm parent, advisor, or a member of the Residential Life staff immediately. - Lounge furniture should not be removed from the lounge.
-It is not permitted for use in student rooms. - Only school issued furniture is allowed in the dorms. - Except in the event of a fire, or other emergency, students are not permitted to access the rooftops, fire escapes, or dorm balconies. - Bridgton Academy maintains the right to conduct random drug tests and/or to request the use of a Breathalyzer at any time during the year at the discretion of the Dean of Students. - Items left behind and unclaimed become the property of Bridgeton Academy after the student leaves school.
+It is not permitted for use in student rooms. - Only school-issued furniture is allowed in the dorms. - Items left behind and unclaimed become the property of Bridgton Academy after the student leaves school.